EnergyHack @ GT

 Absolutely!
 We welcome volunteers to help with logistics, mentor participants, or assist in other capacities.
 Please apply using: https://linktr.ee/gtenergyhack

 No problem!
-If you have any additional questions or need more information, feel free to reach out to us at energyclub@gatech.edu.
-You can also connect with us on social media [insert social media links] where we’ll be posting updates and answering questions leading up to the event.
+If you have any additional questions or need more information, feel free to reach out to us at energyclub@energy.gatech.edu.

 Our Sponsors